iSOLveIT/mkdocs-pdf-generate/docs/docs/options.md

 ### `disclaimer`

-Set the name of the custom template without the file extensions (e.g. _disclaimer_ and not _disclaimer.html.j2_ or _disclaimer.html_) you want to use that contains the disclaimer information.
-If the custom template is not specified, we use the global `disclaimer.html.j2` template.
+Set the name of the custom template file, without the file extensions (e.g. _disclaimer_ and not _disclaimer.html.j2_ or _disclaimer.html_), you want to use that contains the disclaimer information.
+If the custom template file is not found, we use the global `disclaimer.html.j2` template, if it exists or the disclaimer content is not added.

 The custom template must be an HTML file or [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/templates/) template file. <br>
 !!! note